Rabih-Tahouf/IBM-Employee-Attrition-Data-Analysis/README.md

 # IBM-Employee-Attrition-Data-Analysis
 Design a relational database to analyze IBM's employees' data to determine the factors that make an employee leave.
 Using this information solutions will be suggested to reduce the employee attrition rate.
+Oracle Data Modeler and Oracle SQL Developer will be used for this project.

 # Problem Statement